denpalrius/Material-Message-Box/README.md

 ![Capturing Message Box Results](https://raw.github.com/denpalrius/Material-Message-Box/master/MaterialMessageBoxDemo/Screenshots/Styled-Message-Box.png)

+## :sparkle: Toolkits used

+This library is built on top of the following toolkits:

+- [Material Design In XAML Toolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) - Comprehensive and easy to use Material Design theme and control library for the Windows desktop.
+- [Material Design Colors](https://github.com/MahApps/MahApps.Metro) - ResourceDictionary instances containing standard Google Material Design swatches, for inclusion in a XAML application.

 ## :sparkle: Contributing to this project

 If you've improved Material Message Box and think that other people would enjoy it, submit a pull request.
 Anyone and everyone is welcome to contribute.